mozzius/arbitra/docs/Arbitra.md

 $$
 20P = 2^5P + 2^3P
 $$
-Since we can find $2^nP$ using point doubling, and since we can represent a large number very easily using binary, we can massively cut down on the calculations needed to multiply a point.
-In our example, five doublings and one addition is needed to find $20P$ and in the article, they show that only seven doublings and four additions are needed to find $151P$.
-This brings the complexity down to $O(\log n)$, which is much faster for larger numbers.
+Since we can find $[Math Processing Error]2^nP$ using point doubling, and since we can represent a large number very easily using binary, we can massively cut down on the calculations needed to multiply a point.
+In our example, five doublings and one addition is needed to find $[Math Processing Error]20P$ and in the article, they show that only seven doublings and four additions are needed to find $[Math Processing Error]151P$.
+This brings the complexity down to $[Math Processing Error]O(\log n)$, which is much faster for larger numbers.

 ![algorithmic complexity graph](https://i.stack.imgur.com/WcBRI.png)